MicrosoftDocs/architecture-center/docs/ai-ml/architecture/azure-openai-baseline-landing-zone-content.md

 The [baseline architecture](./baseline-openai-e2e-chat.yml#governance-through-policy) recommends some general policies to help govern the workload.
 When you deploy this architecture into an application landing zone, you don't need to add or remove any more policies.
 Continue to apply policies to your subscription, resource groups, or resources that help enforce governance and enhance the security of this workload.

 Expect the application landing zone subscription to have policies already applied, even before the workload is deployed.
 Some policies help organizational governance by auditing or blocking specific configurations in deployments.
 Here are some example policies that might lead to workload deployment complexities:

-- Policy: Secrets [in Key Vault] should have the specified maximum validity period.
+- Policy: "Secrets [in Key Vault] should have the specified maximum validity period."

     Complication: Machine Learning manages secrets in the workload's Key Vault, and those secrets don't have an expiry date set.

-- Policy: Machine Learning workspaces should be encrypted with a customer-managed key.
+- Policy: "Machine Learning workspaces should be encrypted with a customer-managed key."

     Complication: This architecture isn't designed solely to handle customer-managed keys.
 However, it can be extended to use them.